 How do I get a vaccine at home if I’m unable to travel to a vaccine site?

-For current options, check with your healthcare provider first.
-You can also check with your local health department or local pharmacy.
+For homebound patients, check with your healthcare provider first.
+If your provider is unable to help you, check with your local health department or local pharmacy.

 I need help getting to the vaccine site.
 What resources are available to me?

-If you have a Blue Shield Medicare Advantage plan or Blue Shield Promise Medi-Cal or Cal MediConnect plan, you may have access to transportation benefits.
-Refer to your Evidence of Coverage for benefit information or call Customer Care at the number on your member ID card.
+Some Blue Shield Medicare Advantage plans, as well as Blue Shield Promise Medi-Cal and Cal MediConnect plans, may have access to transportation benefits.
+Refer to your Evidence of Coverage for benefit information.
+Or, call Customer Care at the number on your member ID card.

-This includes roundtrip transportation to receive the COVID-19 vaccine.
+If your plan comes with this benefit, it includes roundtrip transportation to get the COVID-19 vaccine.
 Transportation services are provided by Call the Car.
 Call the Car is available 24/7.
+It can only be used for appointment drop-off and pick-up.
+It cannot be used for drive-through vaccination clinics.
 You should try to schedule your ride 24 hours in advance.

 - Blue Shield Promise Medi-Cal and Cal MediConnect plans: Call (877) 433-2178 (TTY: 711)